Apocrypha

 The underlying issue behind why these books don’t appear in many Protestant Bibles is a debate over whether they should be included in the official canon of Scripture.
 Canon comes from the Greek word κανών (kanon), which means “a rule” or “a measure.”
 The biblical canon, then, is the measure by which Scripture is considered to be the divinely inspired word of God rather than mere inspirational writing.

 The word apocryphal derives from the Greek word ἀπόκρυφος (apokruphos) meaning “hidden” or “concealed.”
 This term was adopted in the Middle Ages to refer to books outside of the canon of Scripture determined by Church councils of Carthage in 397 and 419.
 Some writings fall into neither Christian canon—the Gospel According to Thomas, for example.
 Calling such works apocryphal probably was intended to discourage their circulation.
-When Protestants rejected the deuterocanonical books at the time of the Reformation, they removed these seven books from their Bibles and also began referring to them as the Apocrypha.
+When Protestants rejected the deuterocanonical books at the time of the Reformation, they removed these books and passages from their Bibles and also began referring to them as the Apocrypha.

-you also may like our two-part study of the prophets
+you also may like our free Lenten study of Jesus’ Passion (digital only)

 Click on the picture of the statue of Moses with horns (above) to learn more about Lost in Translation.
 A new entry is archived each Monday.
 Contact us to receive Lost in Translation by email every week.
 You may use any of the contact links on our website to ask Matthew a question.